Judge needs more time for thorny issues in Flint water case - WTMJ

 Snyder, a Republican, is charged with willful neglect of duty.
 Emergency managers who were appointed by Snyder to run Flint switched the city’s water source to the Flint River in 2014-15 while a new pipeline was being built from Lake Huron.

 The river water wasn’t treated to reduce corrosion, resulting in lead contamination from old pipes.
-While residents complained about skunky water, Snyder’s environmental agency insisted the water was safe until a doctor in 2015 reported elevated lead levels in children.
+Residents complained about skunky water, but Snyder’s environmental agency insisted the water was safe until a doctor in 2015 reported elevated lead levels in children.

 Separately, the water was blamed for a fatal outbreak of Legionnaires’ disease.
 The catastrophe in the impoverished, majority-Black city has been described as an example of environmental racism.